Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ## Other decent cards:

 These are mostly replacement card if you don't find what you want
-- *High priest*, free mana card but prevents from searching through your deck
+- *High priest*, free mana card but prevents from searching through your draw pile (you rarely want to play a card from your discard pile again)
 - *Souls priestess*, gives 2 mana without quest but even on high inferno *Wizard I* is better for wizard.
 Since *Energy golem* already gives 1 mana, the 1 extra from *Souls priestess* doesn't make it a priority
-- *Sou, the blade of wind [ANCIENT]*, gives 2 mana without overcharge if you play it first, it's good but get's in the way if you want to get a 4 card base
+- *Sou, the blade of wind [ANCIENT]*, gives 2 mana without overcharge if you play it first, it's good but get's in the way if you want to get a 4 card base, and isn't magic
 - *Fairy queen I [FAIRY]*, only useful once upgraded, take it only on low inferno if you can hold the fight long enough to upgrade it.
 Easier with a fairy build
-- *Guardian of heavens [ANGEL]*, can get you a blue witch or immune back from exile, a bit slow but could be worth it
+- *Guardian of heavens [ANGEL]*, can get you a *Blue witch* or immune back from exile, a bit slow but could be worth it
 - *Red witch*, easy 4 strength but most wizard builds don't need strength
 - *Ixar, order of the wizards*, only take it if you already have *Xatior, order of the wizards* for the combo, still a bit inconsistent but if you can pull it off combo is great
 - *Nephil [ANGEL]*, it's a combat card but deals decent damage and heals you a lot when you need it.
 Good early game but late game that kind of healing get's a little obsolete.
 Also doesn't exile.
 - *The timeshifter [ANGEL]*, gets all your exile cards back, can be great but there's often some cards you don't want to play again and it makes the mana cost pretty high
 - *Ultron [ROBOT]*, decent damage early when at low hp, also gives a free magic card with little healing, gets obsolete pretty fast and not worth spending gold on, but decent starting bonus
 - *Dhorion, holy sentinel [ANCIENT]*, good card for resistance and armor, doesn't need to be played but takes space in your deck and a bit slow for wizard
-- *Alestar, tranquility defender [ANCIENT]*, gives decent shield if you picked up some other ancient cards, doesn't need to be played either but a bit obsolete on high inferno
+- *Alestar, tranquility defender [ANCIENT]*, gives decent shield if you picked up some other ancient cards, doesn't need to be played either but a bit hard to make good use of as wizard

 ## General good skills:

 - *Invisibility potion* (5 gems), good and cheap first turn protection
-- *Ice block* (7 gems), good protection that can be save for crucial moment
+- *Ice block* (7 gems), good protection that can be saved for crucial moment
 - *Demon eye* (7 gems), extra mana at the cost of blind, learn enemy patterns and blind is no longer a problem
-- *Gold ingot* (7 gems), 300 gold is a lot you can upgrade, buy a rare card or duplicate a card with that.
+- *Gold ingot* (7 gems), 300 coins is a lot, you can upgrade, buy a rare card or duplicate a card with that.
 You can also buy multiple cheaper stuff
 - *Circular shield* (8 gems), great source of shield with a small deck, with 8 cards it's 10 shield per turn after 1st turn, with 4 cards it's 10 shields per card played
 - *Book of magic* (8 gems), great healing for wizard, you can meet the 4 card requirement with the base deck
 - *Piece of coal* (8 gems), 2 resistance is good for defense, you can restart the fight to get different debuffs until you get weak and blind (sometimes block is fine too)